GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 24

 A man gave 20% of his salary to his only son and only daughter.
-The ratio of amount given to son and daughter is 3 : 2 respectively.
-Twice the amount what he gave to his daughter. he invested in LIC.
-Out of the remaining amount he gave one-fourth to his wife.
-After that he was left with Rs.
+The ratio of the amount given to the son and the daughter is 3:2, respectively.
+Twice the amount he gave to his daughter, he invested in LIC.
+Out of the remaining amount, he gave one-fourth to his wife.
+After that, he was left with Rs.
 16800.
 Find out the amount invested in LIC.

 Show Answer